* Commission forecasts see Spain far wide of deficit goals

 Incoming President Hollande has promised to create 150,000 new jobs and raise spending by 20 billion euros.
 He has also pledged new taxes to raise revenue by 29 billion euros, bringing the budget into balance by the end of 2017.

 But that may not be sufficient for the Commission.
-Any failure to deliver on the 3.0 percent 2013 target could lead to France being placed under the excessive deficit procedure, which can lead to fines.
+A failure to deliver on the 3 percent 2013 target could put France under the excessive deficit procedure, which can lead to fines.

 The last thing EU policymakers want is another euro zone country following the path of Greece, Ireland, Portugal and Spain, and especially not the region’s second largest economy.